yayuhh/icecreambar/README.markdown

 ```

 ## [gratuitous] usage
-gratuitous usage involves taking advantage of icecreambar's ability to be registered more than once.
+gratuitous usage involves taking advantage of icecreambar's ability to be registered more than once. this feature is particularly useful if you're composing a server out of many plugins and each of those plugins wishes to configure it's own rollbar instance.

 ```javascript
 // http://hapijs.com/api#server